paulschreiber/smurf/README.markdown

 * Other than installing it, you don't need to do anything
 * It just gets out of your way

-Smurf will work with most versions of Rails `2.3.x` and above; including Rails `3.0.0.beta1`.
+Smurf will work with most versions of Rails `2.3.x` and above; including Rails `3.0.x`.

 ### JSmin

 The Javascript is minified with the [Google Closure Compiler](http://code.google.com/p/closure-compiler/).
+If the Closure Compiler fails, we fall back to JSMin (using Ryan Grove's Ruby port).

 ### Smurf CSS Compressor